 This guide walks you through the basics of editing pages and working with modules.

-- Whether you're editing your Homepage or one of your site's interior pages, the process is the same.
+Whether you are editing your Homepage or one of your site's interior pages, the process is the same:

-- Go to your Site Center, click the page you'd like to edit.
+- Go to your Site Center, click the page you would like to edit.

 - Click the Edit button.

 - The 'editing view' of the selected page is displayed, allowing you to edit the modules.

 - Depending on the homepage template selected, you may find that several modules are already posted to the page.